 Developmental Biology & Bioinformatics

-My research interests lies in understanding the genetic regulation of critical structural genes and how we can use identified regulatory elements to drive gene expression at desired times and places.
+My research interests lie in understanding the genetic regulation of critical structural genes and how we can use identified regulatory elements to drive gene expression at desired times and places.
 My experimental paradigm uses the zebrafish, Danio rerio, to understand the genetic regulation of cartilage and bone formation of the vertebrate skull and notochord.
 As most vertebrates share a common developmental path using homologous genes and genetic networks to produce a mature animal, the zebrafish has proven to be an excellent tool to study aspects of normal and impaired vertebrate maturation.
-This is due to the zebrafish being amenable to the powerful and innovative combination of genetic, embryological, molecular and high-throughput techniques.
+This is due to the zebrafish being amenable to the powerful and innovative combination of genetic, embryological, molecular, and high-throughput techniques.

 1. Identification of the tissue specific transcription factor binding sites critical for the col2a1a R2 regulatory element expression.

 In Dale and Topczewski 2011, we identified a small novel regulatory sequence (R2) upstream of the col2a1a gene, one of two zebrafish homologues of the mammalian col2a1 gene.
 The R2 fragment is able to drive gene expression that recapitulates much of the endogenous expression of col2a1a in the developing cartilage, notochord, and ear.
 The goal of this project will be to genetically dissect the R2 sequence to identify the critical transcription factor binding sites that allow it to drive expression in these three tissue types.